Spring, 3-week, 2017 April 19 - May 9, 2017 (Tentative)

 Students will enroll in an one credit hour preparatory class in the Spring-12 semester.
 These sessions are important and mandatory.
 The three credit hour overseas portion is an INTD and will also be offered as an EW.
 While in Chile students must attend all class activities and complete all assigned work.

-$4,190 per student above tuition.
+Estimated Program Costs: $4,400 per student above tuition.
 The cost includes all travel expenses, accommodations, and meals.
 Personal expenses, passport fees, and independent travel are not covered.
-Students will not be charged Hiram room and board for the scheduled days of this trip.